angelajholden/blog/QA.md

 -   make an svg signature DONE
 -   need clamp() for .secondary-heading font-size DONE

+## Round Two

+-   social icons on blog layout should be centeed, but they are left aligned
+-   titles for side latest posts need to be linked
+-   need padding after date, before next item on masonry layout
+-   full width blog header still looks too tight on mobile - probably just need more margin after hero
+-   footer links should be white on hover

 ## Forms

+-   safari select, also ios select
+-   investigate form styles on ios
 -   make the height of the form textarea taller
 -   gap inbetween inputs on form is too big on full_width layout